-Tooth decay, also called dental caries, is caused by a bacterial infection.
-There are nearly 500 types of bacteria in our mouths, but only about seven of them are harmful.
-The bad bacteria make acid when we eat sugars and starches (such as juice, soda pop, raisins, bread or candy).
-Over time, the acid eats away at our teeth, causing tooth decay that eventually can result in cavities or holes in teeth.
+Tooth decay, also called “dental caries,” is caused by a bacterial infection.
+There are certain “bad” bacteria that make acid when we eat sugars and starches (such as juice, soda pop, raisins, bread or candy).
+Over time, the acid eats away at our teeth, causing tooth decay that may eventually result in cavities.

-People are not born with the few types of bad bacteria that cause tooth decay.
-The first time a person gets the bad bacteria usually happens when the bacteria is passed from a parent or caregiver to a child.
-The bacteria is passed through saliva, such as when people kiss, or when they share drinks, eating utensils or toothbrushes.
-If children are never exposed to the bad bacteria they can not get tooth decay!
+We aren’t born with the bacteria that cause tooth decay.
+It’s usually passed from a parent or caregiver to a child through saliva by kissing, or sharing drinks, eating utensils or toothbrushes.
+Children who are never exposed to the bad bacteria cannot get tooth decay.

-Xylitol is a natural sweetener found in some fruits, plants and trees.
-Xylitol is used to sweeten products such as breath mints, chewing gum, candy and toothpaste.
-It can also be purchased in granules and used in place of regular sugar.
-Xylitol has 40% less calories than sugar.
-Xylitol can prevent tooth decay by reducing the cavity causing bacteria that live in our mouth.
+Xylitol is a plant-based, natural sweetener and is used to sweeten products such as breath mints, chewing gum, candy and toothpaste.
+It can also be purchased in granules and used in place of sugar or other artificial sweeteners.
+Not only does Xylitol have 40% fewer calories than sugar, but it can also prevent tooth decay by reducing the cavity causing bacteria that live in our mouth.

-Xylitol taken in large doses can have a laxative effect but this result is unlikely when taking the small amount for cavity prevention.
-Keep xylitol away from your pets; it is toxic to dogs.
+Be aware, consuming large amounts of Xylitol can have a laxative effect, but this result is unlikely when using a small amount for cavity prevention.
+It is also important to keep xylitol away from your pets as it is extremely toxic to dogs.